Fri02Mar2018Sat03Mar20189:00 amTrinity College Dublin

 Dominic Campbell is co-founder of Creative Aging International currently producing "Creating A New Old San Francisco” in the Contemporary Jewish Museum and Headspace2018 in Trinity College Dublin, which respond to ageing at scale by connecting the research and innovation of artists, scientists and strategists.

 Previously he directed the Bealtaine Festival, the world’s first nationwide arts festival celebrating creativity and ageing, was Artistic Director of Ireland’s St Patrick’s Festival raising its global profile.
-Currently an inaugural Atlantic Fellow for Equity and Brain Health at the Global Brain Health Institute, he promotes celebration as integral to transformational social strategies.
+Currently an inaugural Atlantic Fellow for Equity and Brain Health at the Global Brain Health Institute (GBHI), he promotes celebration as integral to transformational social strategies.

 Tim Carpenter - CEO/Founder, EngAGE